fncokg/pandoc-tex-numbering/README.md

 ## Customized Metadata

-In the following example, we custom the following (maybe silly) items *only for the purpose of demonstration*:
+In the following example, we custom the following **silly** items *only for the purpose of demonstration*:
-- Use all prefixes as "Fig", "Tab", "Eq" respectively.
 - Reset the numbering at the second level sections, such that the numbering will be shown as "1.1.1", "3.2.1" etc.
+- The formattings are set as follows:
+  - For sections:
-- At the beginning of sections, use Chinese numbers "第一章" for the first level sections and English numbers "Section 1.1" for the second level sections.
+    - at the beginning of sections, use Chinese numbers "第一章" for the first level sections and English numbers "Section 1.1" for the second level sections.
-- When referred to, use, in turn, "Chapter 1", "第1.1节" etc.
+    - when referred to, use, in turn, "Chapter 1", "第1.1节" etc.
-- For subfigures, use greek letters combined with arabic numbers and replace the parentheses with square brackets, such that the subfigures will be shown as "[α1]", "[β2]" etc.
+  - For tables:
+    - at the beginning of captions, use styles like `Table 1-1-1`
+    - when referred to, use styles like `table 1 (in Section 1.1)`
+  - For figures:
+    - at the beginning of captions, use styles like `Figure 1.1:1`
+    - when referred to, use styles like `as shown in Fig. 1.1.1,`
+  - For equations, at the end of equations, use styles like `(1-1-1)`
+  - For subfigures:
+    - use greek letters for symbols
+    - at the beginning of captions, use styles like `[β(1)]`
 - Turn on custom list of figures and tables and:
   - Use custom titles as "图片目录" and "Table Lists" respectively.
   - Use hyphens as the leader in the lists.
+- Export the filter data to a file named `data.json`.

 Run the following command with corresponding metadata in a `metadata.yaml` file (**recommended**):